mehtaharsh16/daniel.feldroy.com/posts/2009-04-show-me-your-open-source-django-blog.md

 *This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/04/show-me-your-open-source-django-blog.html)*.

-Want your blog engine to be used by <a href="http://www.nasa.gov/">NASA</a>?<br /><br />Unlike everyone else in the <a href="http://djangoproject.com/">Django</a> world, I have not written a blog application.<br /><br />Instead I want to use your blog application.
-Definitely for my upcoming blog transfer to my own personal site (Blogger's limitations annoy me), and possibly for use in <a href="http://nasascience.nasa.gov/">NASA Science Mission Directorate</a> <a href="http://pydanny.blogspot.com/search/label/spacebook">Spacebook</a> project.
-So what am I looking for in your blog?<br /><br />In no particular order these are the must-haves:<br /><ul><li>Elegant user interface.<br /></li><li>Follows Django/Python best practices.</li><li>Easy to integrate into another application (which should be the case if you followed the above point).<br /></li><li>Code highlighting via pygments.</li><li>Relies on JQuery for JavaScript, and degrades properly.</li><li>Publishes legal RSS feeds.</li><li>Allows for use of several input formats (Restructured Text, Markdown, etc)<br /></li><li>Hooks for integrating WYSIWYG editor</li><li>Allows for multiple users each with their own blog.</li><li>Renders humanely in FF, Safari, and IE 6, 7, and 8.</li><li>Any sort of decent documentation. </li></ul>In no particular order these are the nice-to-haves:<br /><ul><li>Publishes ATOM feeds.</li><li>Allows for multiple users on a particular blog.</li><li>Already has a WYSIWYG editor.</li><li>Handy import/export functions that follow whatever standards Blogger might have.</li></ul>Candidate killers:<br /><ul><li>I have my own server space.
+Want your blog engine to be used by [NASA](https://www.nasa.gov/)?

+Unlike everyone else in the [Django](https://djangoproject.com/) world, I have not written a blog application.

+Instead I want to use your blog application.
+Definitely for my upcoming blog transfer to my own personal site (Blogger's limitations annoy me), and possibly for use in [NASA Science Mission Directorate](https://nasascience.nasa.gov/) [Spacebook](https://pydanny.blogspot.com/search/label/spacebook) project.
+So what am I looking for in your blog?

+In no particular order these are the must-haves:

+- Elegant user interface.

+- Follows Django/Python best practices.
+- Easy to integrate into another application (which should be the case if you followed the above point).

+- Code highlighting via pygments.
+- Relies on JQuery for JavaScript, and degrades properly.
+- Publishes legal RSS feeds.
+- Allows for use of several input formats (Restructured Text, Markdown, etc)

+- Hooks for integrating WYSIWYG editor
+- Allows for multiple users each with their own blog.
+- Renders humanely in FF, Safari, and IE 6, 7, and 8.
+- Any sort of decent documentation.

+In no particular order these are the nice-to-haves:

+- Publishes ATOM feeds.
+- Allows for multiple users on a particular blog.
+- Already has a WYSIWYG editor.
+- Handy import/export functions that follow whatever standards Blogger might have.

+Candidate killers:

+- I have my own server space.
 Plus, NASA has its own servers.
-So Google App Engine compliant blog systems need to also support the standard Django ORM.</li><li>I am doing this in Django/Pinax/Python/PostGreSql on Linux.
-Systems that do not play well there need not apply.<br /></li></ul>What do you get out of this if I pick your blog engine?<br /><br />Well, as much as I am a fan of <a href="http://pinaxproject.com/">Pinax</a>, the default blog application doesn't do everything we want it to do for Spacebook.
+So Google App Engine compliant blog systems need to also support the standard Django ORM.
+- I am doing this in Django/Pinax/Python/PostGreSql on Linux.
+Systems that do not play well there need not apply.

+What do you get out of this if I pick your blog engine?

+Well, as much as I am a fan of [Pinax](https://pinaxproject.com/), the default blog application doesn't do everything we want it to do for Spacebook.
 So your application might become the blog engine used by us.
-And when we launch, we'll be sharing credit with anyone who contributed from the open source community to our efforts.<br /><br /><b>Edit on August 26th, 2010</b>: I solved how to do this research by co-authoring <a href="http://djangopackages.com/">Django Packages</a> which gives us this <a href="http://www.djangopackages.com/grids/g/blogs/">handy referenc</a>e.
+And when we launch, we'll be sharing credit with anyone who contributed from the open source community to our efforts.

+<b>Edit on August 26th, 2010</b>: I solved how to do this research by co-authoring [Django Packages](https://djangopackages.com/) which gives us this [handy referenc](https://www.djangopackages.com/grids/g/blogs/)e.
 Also, at this point in time, as part of larger systems, I've written several blog systems for clients.

 ---